Best Weights For Fly Fishing: Everything You Need To Know

 The downside to tungsten putty is that if you don’t check it every few drifts it can come off the line.
 Especially if you rip the flies out of the water on your forward cast.

-The big problem with tungsten putty weights for fly fishing is that in the winter when it’s very cold out, the putty will get hard as a rock making it very difficult to mold it onto the line and to get off the line.
+The big problem with tungsten putty is that in the winter, when it’s very cold out, the putty will get hard as a rock making it very difficult to mold onto the line and to get off the line.
 I do not use tungsten putty in the winter for this reason.

 What Size Split Shots Are Best?

-You do not want huge weights for fly fishing and normally you want to go as light as possible.
+You do not want to use huge weights when you fly fish.
+Instead, you want to go as light as possible.

 Some brands rate their split shots with a letter system, like BB, AB, AAA, and/or a number system.
 See the Size chart table for basic sizing.

-Where Do You Put The Weights On A Fly Line?
+Where Do You Put The Weights On A Fly Leader?

-The standard leader set up as seen in the picture can be used in almost any moving river.
+The standard leader setup as seen in the picture, can be used in almost any moving river.
+If you are not sure where to put your split shots, see my short article Where Do Weights Go On A Fly Leader?

 GUIDE TIP – I will often tie in a triple surgeon’s knot into the line just below the weights to prevent them from sliding down to the fly.

-For my other 2 fly leader patterns including my favorite leader check out my page 2 Fly SetUp For Nymphs: How to Set It Up And Fish It Better.
+For my other two fly leader patterns, including my favorite leader, check out my page 2 Fly SetUp For Nymphs: How to Set It Up And Fish It Better.

 Do Split Shots Weaken The Line?